David Roderick (politician)

-David Roderick (October 29, 1921 – December 4, 2007) was an American politician and attorney who spent four years in the Washington State legislature.
+David Roderick (October 29, 1921 – December 4, 2007) was an American lawyer and Democratic politician who served in the Washington House of Representatives from 1948 to 1952.

 Early life

 Born in Frederick, Maryland, Roderick moved with his family at a young age to Seattle, Washington.
 He attended Broadway Central High School, where he was friends with many students who became victims of the internment of Japanese Americans.
 Roderick fought in World War II as a U.S. Navy pilot in the Pacific Theater, and then returned home to Washington, where he graduated from the University of Washington in 1947.

 Politics

 In 1948, Roderick successfully ran for the Washington House of Representatives as a Democrat, and served two terms while also attending the University of Washington Law School.
 While in law school, he became friends with future federal judge Jack Edward Tanner.
 During and after his stint in the legislature, he was active in the labor and civil rights movements.
 Roderick worked as a labor arbitrator on the Seattle waterfront, and marched with Martin Luther King Jr. for African-American voting rights in 1960.
 In 1960, Roderick worked for the presidential campaign of John F. Kennedy.
 He moved to Kingston, Washington, and ran for the legislature again during the 1968 elections, but was defeated by the Republican candidate.